-State law requiring manufacturers to provide take back programs for ewaste went into effect January 1, 2010, and is administered by the DOH.
+A State law requiring manufacturers to provide take-back programs for e-waste went into effect January 1, 2010, and is administered by DOH.
 In general, the covered electronics include computers and televisions.
 Collection and recycling of e-waste has increased, but the law is weak in its requirements for the manufacturers to achieve recovery goals or to provide consumer convenience in take back programs.
-The DOH is looking for ways to strengthen the collection programs and has proposed bills in the four most recent legislative sessions (2012, 2013, 2014 and 2015).
-The most recent versions required electronic device manufacturers to establish drop-off locations for e-waste.
-ENV will continue to work in collaboration with the DOH and local e-waste recycling companies to support local programs and legislative proposals.
+DOH is looking for ways to strengthen the collection programs and has proposed bills in the four most recent legislative sessions (2012, 2013, 2014 and 2015).
+The most recent amendments to the law require electronic device manufacturers to establish drop-off locations for e-waste and prohibit mail-back only recycling options for some devices.
+ENV will continue to work in collaboration with DOH and local e-waste recycling companies to support local programs and legislative proposals.